Galois42/IFEM-Emergency/README.md

 - A dynamic, heart-themed syringe visualization that provides real-time updates on wait times and patient status
 - A customizable Parent vs. Illness fighting mini-game in classic Mortal Kombat style, cleverly designed so parents always emerge victorious, subtly reinforcing to anxious children that their guardians will triumph over any illness.
-- An interactive social system allowing patients to connect through chat with others in similar situations Engaging activities including games and guided breathing exercises to reduce anxiety
+- An interactive social system allowing patients to connect through chat with others in similar situations through severity and wait time based matchmaking.
+- Guided breathing exercises with relaxing music to reduce anxiety.

 ## How we built it
 We developed SereneED using a modern tech stack focused on real-time interaction: